(Updated Nov. 2, 2021)

 Think about a patient who has to navigate the red tape of improperly or unethically applied medical billing codes.
 It’s not enough that these patients may have just emerged from a stress-inducing visit to the doctor or hospital.
 Now they have to jump through hoops in order to fight back against unfair or incorrect billing procedures, too?

 Medical professionals, health insurance companies, and medical facilities work hard to identify fraudulent billing for medical procedures.
 Health care fraud costs money; worse, it can cost lives.
-How many sick and injured people have avoided an office visit because they fear they won’t be treated fairly and squarely.
+How many sick and injured people have avoided an office visit because they fear they won’t be treated fairly.

 MBA Medical Billing Services